wltrup/AcceleratedCGPoints/README.md

 extension Array: VectorArithmetic where Element == CGPoint {

+    // Multiplication of a single scalar and an array of points.
     // Does nothing if `self` is an empty array. public mutating func scale(by rhs: Double)